 sh "helm template headerschart/ > temp.yaml"

-sh "trivy --severity HIGH,CRITICAL --exit-code 192 config ./temp.yaml"
+sh "trivy config --severity HIGH,CRITICAL --exit-code 192 ./temp.yaml"

 sh "rm ./temp.yaml"